bandframework/bandframework/resources/dev_guide/git_instructions_for_submodules.md

 ## How to put your github repo submodule in the bandframework/software directory

-> First fork the bandframework repo in you local computer.
+> First fork the bandframework repo on your local computer:
-> - go to *[bandframework repo](https://github.com/bandframework/bandframework/)* and click fork on upper right
+> - Go to *[bandframework repo](https://github.com/bandframework/bandframework/)* and click fork on upper right
->- go to your github account and a copy of bandframework repo should apear there.
-Clone it to your local computer.
+> - Go to your github account and a copy of the bandframework repo should appear there.
+> - Clone the `development` branch of your forked repo to your local computer:

 `git clone -b development <link to bandframework forked repo>`

-> To get the content in the submodules of bandframework/software execute the following comand
+> To get the content of any submodules (e.g., those in `bandframework/software`) execute the following command:

 `git submodule update --init --recursive`